Broccoli curves and the tropical invariance of Welschinger numbers: Bridge curves

 \begin{lemma}[Codimension-$1$ cases for bridge curves] Let $C$ be a bridge curve through $ \calP $ with a vertex of type (9), thus having a string as in remark \ref{rem-string}.
 This string can be moved until two vertices of $C$ merge.
 The possible resulting vertices are as follows; we call them \df{codimension-$1$ cases for bridge curves}.
 As before, the arc in type (D2) means that the two odd edges must not be ends of the same direction.

 \end{lemma}

-\begin{proof} For the terminology used in the following, we refer to the proof of theorem \ref{thm-broccoliinvariant}. \begin{description} \itemsep0.5ex plus 0.5ex \item[Case 1] Assume the two vertices merging are of types (1) to (6).
+\begin{proof} For the terminology used in the following, we refer to the proof of theorem \ref{thm-broccoliinvariant}.
+Note that, when moving the string, two vertices on the string can merge, or a vertex on the string can merge with a vertex not on the string (if the two vertices are connected by a bounded edge). \begin{description} \itemsep0.5ex plus 0.5ex \item[Case 1] Assume the two vertices merging are of types (1) to (6).
 Then $V$ is a vertex of type (A$\,\cdot\,$), (B$\,\cdot\,$), or (C$\,\cdot\,$).
 The bridge curve we started with has already a vertex $W$ of type (9).
 Hence, just resolutions that do not create a vertex of type (9) are allowed.
 As $C$ originates from a bridge curve with a string, two of the edges adjacent to $V$ are contained in the string; more precisely by remark \ref{rem-string} there must be one incoming and one outgoing odd edge.
-If we just consider vertices where not all resolutions have multiplicity $0$, the only possible vertices which are left then are (A1), ($\textnormal{B1}_\textnormal{1}$), (B3), (B5), ($\textnormal{C1}_\textnormal{1}$), ($\textnormal{C1}_\textnormal{3}$), and (C3). \item[Case 2] One vertex is of type (1) to (8) and the other one of type (7) or (8).
+If we just consider vertices with allowed bridge curve resolutions, the only possible vertices which are left then are (A1), ($\textnormal{B1}_\textnormal{1}$), (B3), (B5), ($\textnormal{C1}_\textnormal{1}$), ($\textnormal{C1}_\textnormal{3}$), and (C3). \item[Case 2] One vertex is of type (1) to (8) and the other one of type (7) or (8).
 Note that the string has to pass through one of the merging vertices in order to create the codimension-$1$ case.
 So we cannot have two vertices of type (7) and/or (8) as they do not allow the existence of the string.
 We thus need one vertex of type (1) to (6) which has one incoming and one outgoing odd edge, i.e.\ a vertex of type (3) merging with a vertex of type (7).
 But in this case, this vertex of type (7) (which necessarily lies in $ \M8 $) is bigger than the type (7) vertex in $ \M9 $ corresponding to the type (9) vertex at which the string starts --- in contradiction to part \ref{def-bridgecurve-c} of the definition \ref{def-bridgecurve} of a bridge curve.
 And indeed, the vertex arising from merging type (3) with (7) has no other legal resolution, so such a case does not appear.
 Case 2 is thus impossible. \item[Case 3] One of the vertices is of type (9).
 Then the other vertex must be of type (2) to (4) or (7) as the other vertices of type (1), (5), (6), (8) do not fit together with the parity and the direction of the edges adjacent to the vertex of type (9).